 Chief of Department O’Neill most recently served as Chief of Patrol.
 He also served as Commanding Officer of the Office of the Police Commissioner, the 25, 44 and Central Park Precincts, the Vice Enforcement Division, the Narcotics Division, as well as the Fugitive Enforcement Division.
 He has also served as Executive Officer of the 52 Precinct and SATCOM Detective Narcotic Operations.

 Chief O'Neill holds a Bachelor of Arts degree in Government and a Master of Public Administration degree from John Jay College.

-Chief Banks is the 37th individual to hold the post, which prior to 1973 was known as the Chief of Operations and before that as Chief Inspector.
+Chief O’Neill becomes the 38th individual to hold the post, which prior to 1973 was known as Chief Inspector and from 1973-1985 as Chief of Operations.